Four indoor features that tend to pollute the air in your home

 In today’s article we will turn your attention to the four most common sources of indoor air pollution.

-- Hard floors – some hard flooring materials tend to provide a favorable environment for various harmful particles.
+Hard floors – some hard flooring materials tend to provide a favourable environment for various harmful particles.
 These particles get airborne during the cleaning.
 An easy way to prevent this is to clean your hard floors with hard floor cleaning machines.
-You can get hard floor cleaning machines from any specialized cleaning hardware store in your area.
+You can get hard floor cleaning machines from any specialised cleaning hardware store in your area.